 BTC Administrators (Facilities Manager, Vice Presidents of Student Services, Administrative Services and Instruction) are committed to working with members of the college community to resolve all criminal matters in a timely fashion.
+At this time, BTC does not have a campus police or security department, but maintains a close working relationship with Bellingham Police Department and the Whatcom County Sheriff's Department.

-BTC Safety and Security authorities and their representatives have the authority to ask persons for identification and to determine whether individuals have lawful business at BTC.
+BTC Administrators and their representatives have the authority to ask persons for identification and to determine whether individuals have lawful business at BTC.
 They also have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.

-Safety and Security authorities do not possess arrest power and do not carry firearms.
+BTC Administrators and their representatives do not possess arrest power and do not carry firearms.
 Criminal incidents are referred to the local police who have jurisdiction on the campus.
-The security authorities at BTC maintain a highly professional working relationship with the City of Bellingham Police Department and the Whatcom County Sheriff.
-All crime victims and witnesses are strongly encouraged to immediately report any crime to campus security authorities and the police.
+All crime victims and witnesses are strongly encouraged to immediately report any crime to campus administrators and the police.